Granarolo (company): 2000–2010: the acquisition campaign continues

-2011-2014: from internationalisation to the first billion
+2011–2014: from internationalisation to the first billion

 In 2011, Granarolo unveiled its strategic internationalisation plan, based on four main pillars: dimensional growth, and diversification of products, markets, and countries.
-In line with this foreign development, Granarolo Iberica S.L. was set up for distributing food products in Spain, and the Italian Lat Bri cheese factories were acquired, the third largest fresh cheeses manufacturer in Italy, as well as Ferruccio Podda, a Sardinian Company with a 60-year history, which marked the addition of aged cheeses to the Group's range.
+In line with this foreign development, Granarolo Iberica S.L. was set up for distributing food products in Spain, and the Italian dairy company Lat Bri was acquired, the third largest fresh cheeses manufacturer in Italy, as well as Ferruccio Podda, a Sardinian Company with a 60-year history, which marked the addition of aged cheeses to the Group's range.

-Granarolo International S.r.l. was set up and its first operation was in France with the acquisition of the French cheese group, CIPF Codipal (now Granarolo France S.A.S.) that produces and distributes fresh and aged cheeses under the Casa Azzurra, Les Fromagers de Ste Colombe and Les Fromagers de St Omer brands, with two productive facilities.
+Granarolo International S.r.l. was set up and its first operation was in France with the acquisition of the French cheese group CIPF Codipal (now Granarolo France S.A.S.), that produces and distributes fresh and aged cheeses under the Casa Azzurra, Les Fromagers de Ste Colombe and Les Fromagers de St Omer brands, with two productive facilities.

-Subsequent operations abroad saw the opening of Granarolo UK, a cheese exporting company in the United Kingdom and Ireland, as well as of the first commercial branch in Shanghai, China.
+Subsequent operations abroad saw the opening of Granarolo UK, a cheese exporting company in the United Kingdom, as well as of the first commercial branch in Shanghai, China.
 A partnership was also formed with the Vivartia Group, which includes the largest Greek manufacturer of dairy and cheese products, Delta Foods S.A., and that distributes Greek yoghurt and cheeses in Italy.

-Meanwhile, in Italy a partnership was sealed with Amalattea S.p.A., which manufactures and markets goat's cheese and derivatives, the Pinzani cheese factory in Tuscany was acquired, which specialises in making pecorino “a latte crudo” (made from raw milk), and the Centrale del Gusto S.r.l. was inaugurated, a confectioners, ice cream parlour and coffee shop in Bologna, in collaboration with Gino Fabbri, President of the Accademia Maestri Pasticceri Italiani [Academy of Italian Master Confectioners].
+Meanwhile, in Italy a partnership was sealed with Amalattea S.p.A., which manufactures and markets goat's cheese and derivatives, and Pinzani dairy company was acquired, which specialises in making pecorino "a latte crudo" (made from raw milk).

-CSR's activities gave rise to Allattami, a Bank for Donated Mothers' Milk in Bologna.
-This project collects mothers' milk in collaboration with the Sant'Orsola Polyclinic of Bologna.
+CSR's activities gave rise to Allattami, The Donated Human Milk Bank of Bologna.
+This project collects mothers' milk in collaboration with the Sant'Orsola Hospital of Bologna.
 The 2014 financial year closed with turnover of more than a billion Euro.